 The Church interior

 There are two bells: one inscribed “Ave Maria gratia,” (probably 14th century) and the other “Ave Maria grasia plenas,” (probably 15th century).
 A boarded chest with iron bands and straps, iron extensions as legs and two carrying rings, dates to the 17th century, and a communion table with carved legs is late 16th century.
 The earliest monument is a painted and framed oak panel to Captain Rudhall Booth, 1685, inside on the north wall.
-Captain Booth was brought back to Breinton having died in Berwick-upon-Tweed in 1685, during the English Civil War.
+Captain Booth was brought back to Breinton having died in Berwick-upon-Tweed in 1685.
 He was a descendent of Charles Booth, Bishop of Hereford, 1516-1535.
 His brother Charles was exiled with King James I and his estate eventually passed to Thomas Cooke of Kinnersley.
-A link to a more comprehensive description of the deelopment and contents of the Church will be added here soon.
+Read more details in a New short Guide to St. Michael’s Church Nov 2018

 To the east of the vestry there are stones for Katherin, wife of Major John Booth 163, and to John Booth, 1690.
 The large tomb surrounded by rails near the south door of the Church commemorates Thomas Pritchard who died in 1811, and other members of his family.
 It was grade II listed in 1987.
 The churchyard also includes some other interesting gravestones.
 Canon Charles Vincent Gorton (1854-1912) has a large cross with a line of music from Elgar’s Oratorio The Apostles.
 He and Elgar enjoyed the annual Three Choirs Festival of music from Herefordshire, Worcestershire and Gloucestershire together.
 Near the west door lies Charles Dodgson, a relative of another Dodgson, alias Lewis Carroll.
 Charles Dodgson lived at Breinton House and died in 1941.
 James Cranston, an architect who helped to restore the church in 1866 is buried near the church window dedicated to him.
 Some of his relatives, including his grandfather John Cranston who founded the plant nurseries on Kings Acre Road can also be found.